mcopes73/FTA/README.md

-# Foundamental Theorem of Arithmetic
+# Fundamental Theorem of Arithmetic

 I propose an algorithm for efficently calculating the prime factorization of a number and fully certified it both in Coq v8.4 and Isabelle/HOL 2015.